Myths about Science

 These quite astounding results mean that even for very basic and abstract topics such as logical proofs about arithmetic expressions, it is not possible to form a theory that is both complete and consistent.
 There are statements that are true which are not provable by any consistent formal theory.
 This makes it quite unsurprising that it is impossible to use such a logical system to explain everything.

 Physics and other sciences attempt to provide descriptive and predictive formal models of natural phenomena.
 These formal models often take the form of mathematical equations, often differential equations.
 These equations are too complicated to be solved by hand, so they are often approximated and solved using computer programs.
-One of the consequences of the incompleteness theorems is that it is impossible to write a computer program that will definitively determine whether a statement is true or false: there will either be true statements that cannot be proven or there will be false statements that are incorrectly marked as true.
+One of the consequences of the incompleteness theorems is that it is impossible to write a computer program (which performs formal symbolic and arithmetic manipulation) that will definitively determine whether every statement is true or false: there will either be true statements that cannot be proven or there will be false statements that are incorrectly marked as true.

 Science cannot explain everything

-Even if we deem Gödel's theorems inapplicable because we leave ourselves free to describe things in ways that go beyond first-order logic, we are left with a quite serious problem when trying to claim that science can explain everything.
+It may be that Gödel's theorems are inapplicable to science in general because we leave ourselves free to prove things in ways that go beyond first-order logic.
+Even so, we are left with a quite serious problem when trying to claim that science can explain everything.
 Let me back up and come at this issue very carefully.

 Let me start by describing what current scientific theories state about the limits on what can be known.
 I will then state what I believe science will be able to explain.
 Then I want to state the myth in its most direct form and show that it makes no sense.